JnrEng/mc-tparrow/README.md

 In this course, we will explore how we can edit the outcome of an arrow being fired from a bow.
 In this case to teleport the player to the location of the arrow when it lands.

+You'll learn how to create new functions and tags, how to use scoreboards to store data and how to execute commands as other entities.

 ## You will need

 * A text editor